 Subject to any different order being made by the Expert Panel the language of World Sailing is English, and all information, submissions, statements or evidence in any other language shall be accompanied, at the time they are introduced, by a translation into English, with such translation being provided by the athlete that introduced the information, submission, statement or evidence.

-This Transgender Policy shall be governed by the laws of England and Wales.
+This Policy shall be governed by the laws of England and Wales.

-This Transgender Policy will be subject to ongoing review.
+This Policy will be subject to ongoing review.